RECORD: Plaintiff files motion to make sealed complaint containing Reditus finances public

 “They are not trade secrets.
 They’re just embarrassing for Rossi,” said Peter Lubin, one of Davies’ attorneys.

-The filings also show new witnesses have come forward to claim Rossi lied to patients about being a doctor, illegally prescribed opiates to patients and himself, and embezzled funds from a previous employer.
-The witnesses will be called to testify at the receivership hearing, per the filing.
+The filing also shows new witnesses have come forward to claim Rossi lied to patients about being a doctor, illegally prescribed opiates to patients and himself, and embezzled funds from a previous employer.
+Those witnesses will be called to testify at the receivership hearing, per the filing.

 Lubin said vacating the protective order is in the public interest.